-In consideration of the rights granted under the Hanmi Agreement, the Company was entitled to \$10.0 million in an upfront payment of \$4.0 million and a near-term milestone payment of \$6.0 million.
-The milestone payment was received in April 2020.
-Additionally, the Company will be eligible to receive contingent payments of up to \$108.0 million upon the achievement of specified milestones, as well as double-digit royalties on future net sales of FLX475 in the Hanmi Territory.
+In consideration of such rights, under the Hanmi Agreement, the Company was entitled to \$10.0 million, which consisted of an upfront payment of \$4.0 million and a development milestone payment of \$6.0 million that were received in December 2019 and April 2020, respectively.
+Additionally, the Company is eligible to receive contingent payments of up to \$108.0 million upon the achievement of specified milestones, as well as double-digit royalties on future net sales of FLX475 in the Hanmi Territory.

-The transaction price as of March 31, 2022 was \$10.4 million, consisting of the upfront fee of \$4.0 million, the near-term milestone payment of \$6.0 million and \$0.4 million related to the supply of FLX475 to Hanmi.
+The transaction price as of March 31, 2023, was \$10.4 million, consisting of the upfront fee of \$4.0 million, the near-term milestone payment of \$6.0 million and \$0.4 million related to the supply of FLX475 to Hanmi.
 The Company recognizes revenue for the performance obligation by applying the cost-based input method over the estimated service period.
-The Company determined that this method most faithfully depicts the transfer of its performance obligations to Hanmi as it reflects the progress made towards providing Hanmi with the necessary know-how to continue developing FLX475 in the Hanmi Territory.
+The Company determined that this method most faithfully depicts the transfer of its performance obligations to Hanmi as it reflects the progress made towards providing Hanmi with the necessary know-how to develop FLX475 in the Hanmi Territory.